+We just discussed how to negotiate debts successfully on our own, but that doesn’t close the deal…yet.
 Negotiating debt and paying the new agreement requires a settlement letter.
-In the wacky world of debt collection, debt buying, and credit reporting, paying off a debt you settle without having a documented agreement, is a huge mistake.
-And one you will regret later on if mistakes with the credit card you thought was settled (other types of debt too), resurfaces in a way where a simple debt settlement letter could show the account was resolved, instead of the nightmare that you may go through without one.
+In the wacky world of debt collection, debt buying, and credit reporting, paying off a debt you settle without having a documented agreement, is a mistake.
+And one you will regret later on if the credit card you thought was settled (other types of debt too) resurfaces in a way where a written agreement to accept less could show the account was resolved, instead of the headaches you may go through without one.

-When you are negotiating direct with creditors, your settlements are generally going to be reached verbally first.
+When you’re negotiating directly with creditors, your settlements are generally going to be reached verbally first.
 The verbal agreement will be for a set amount of money either paid all at once, or paid by making several installments over a set period of time, until the settlement agreement is met.
-It is important that you understand the deal is not done until it is documented and fully funded consistent with the terms and payment timelines laid out in a debt settlement letter.
+It’s important that you understand the deal is not done until it is documented and fully funded, consistent with the terms and payment timelines laid out in a debt settlement letter.

 Verbal communication with creditors and debt collectors are a necessary part of the debt negotiation process.
-How and when to communicate with others about your debt is covered throughout the CRN online debt relief program.
-Ongoing communications over the phone with your original creditors and debt collector’s can progress until you have the money you need to settle.
+How and when to communicate with creditors and debt collectors to negotiate with them is covered extensively throughout this site.
+Ongoing communications over the phone with your original creditors and debt collectors can progress until you have the money you need to settle.

 You should not attempt to negotiate an account, or offer a settlement amount, until you have the targeted dollar amount you need to fund an agreement.
-It makes little sense to start negotiating a settlement amount if you do not have the money to fund an agreement.
-Just making calls to “feel out the situation”, wastes your time and could hurt your efforts later.
+It makes little sense to start negotiating a settlement amount if you don’t have the money to pay.
+Just making calls to “feel out the situation” wastes everyone’s time and could hurt your efforts later.

-Reaching a settlement agreement can take one phone call, or it may take several calls over a period of days, or even weeks.
-When a deal is struck you know that no deal is a real deal until it is documented, and then paid in accordance with the agreement.
+Reaching a settlement agreement can take one phone call, or it may take several calls over a period of days, weeks, or even months.
+When a deal is struck, you know that no deal is a real deal until it is documented, and then paid in accordance with the agreement.